fbpx

 Regular Expressions

-In the second article of this chatbot series, learn how to build a rule-based chatbot and discuss the business applications of them.
+In the second article of this chatbot series, learn how to build a rule-based chatbot and discuss their business applications.

-In this second part of the series, we’ll be taking you through how to build a simple Rule-based chatbot in Python.
+In this second part of the series, we’ll take you through the process of building a simple Rule-based chatbot in Python.
 Before we start with the tutorial, we need to understand the different types of chatbots and how they work.

 Types of chatbots